by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

 Once cooked, let them cool slightly before peeling.

-Rice the still warm potatoes.
-For best results, place the riced potatoes in the refrigerator until cold or overnight.
+Rice the still warm potatoes, and then for best results, place them in the refrigerator until cold or overnight.

 For the smoothest texture, use one of these tools: